 Vodafone, the global leader in IoT with 80.9 million connections, announced the findings of its latest IoT Barometer.
 Surveying 1,758 businesses worldwide, the Barometer finds that more than a third (34%) of businesses now use IoT, that 70% of these adopters have moved beyond pilot stage and 95% of adopters are seeing the benefits of investment in this technology as it moves into the mainstream.

-While use cases for IoT are varied, ranging from medical exoskeletons to connected tires, the research has found that IoT impacts businesses regardless of size and sector.
+While Applications for IoT are varied, ranging from medical exoskeletons to connected tires, the research has found that IoT impacts businesses regardless of size and sector.
 Sixty percent of businesses that use IoT agree that it has either completely disrupted their industry or will do so in the next five years.
 Eighty-four percent of adopters report growing confidence in IoT, with 83% enlarging the scale of deployments to take advantage of full benefits.

 The report also grades businesses in IoT usage by assessing strategy, integration and implementation of IoT deployments.
 Globally the report found that 53% of adopters fall into the top two levels out of five.
 Regionally, the Americas is the most advanced, with 67% of adopters falling into the top two levels, compared to 51% in APAC and 46% in Europe.
 This suggests that businesses in the Americas are progressing faster than those in other markets, moving from individual projects to coordinated, strategic programs.